-Once you’ve become acquainted with your own onsite beach you may decide to venture further afield and head out to explore the local area.
+Once you’ve become acquainted with your own beach which is just 10 mins walk from the holiday park, you may decide to venture further afield and head out to explore the local area.
 With an array of cycling and walking routes to choose from you can easily meander through the dunes and visit neighbouring towns.
 The port of Den Helder is just 6km away and is worth a visit if not just for its Navy museum, Fort (Kijkduin) and Aquarium.

 But it isn’t just beaches which catch the eye around here as when spring comes around the fields surrounding this area come into magnificent bloom with the colourful floral display that you come to expect from the Dutch.
 There are even some specific places where you can visit to ‘pluck your own’ such as the Floratuin.

 On site there is an indoor pool with slide which is lit by fun lighting that children love to zoom down.
 For toddlers there’s a quirky lighthouse slide too!
 The pool also has a whirlpool and rapids adding that little bit of extra fun!
 What Beach Resort Ooghduyne does well is to incorporate the natural beauty of the area into its activities for children, such as the playground area which is set in its own giant sandpit or the indoor play area created from natural materials.
 There is even a golf course with its own family 9 hole course.